NDAA07012U Scientific Computing

 - Evaluate the numerical method with respect to potential accuracy, computational efficiency, robustness and memory requirements.

-- Understand and program the numerical method from scratch in Python/Numpy or Matlab, and solve the problem using their own programs.
+- Understand and program the numerical method from scratch in Python/Numpy, and solve the problem using their own programs.

 - Calculate the quality of the solution with respect to the accuracy obtained and the sensitivity to model parameter variations.